hyakumori/crm-server/docs/geoserver.md

 ![admin password change](img/pw-change-user.png)

+## Add a CRM user

+The CRM will require a user to authenticate in order to fetch protected data from geoserver.
+This user should have limited read only access and the credentials should match the `GEOSERVER_USER` and `GEOSERVER_PASS` that is declared in the `.env` file.

 ## Setting up Data

 This section described how to get started with geoserver by adding data that will then be served over WMS and WFS.